tbiller/liftingondemand/README.md

-# liftingondemand
+# Lifting On Demand
-Lifting On Demand
+v0.2.6

-v 0.2.6
+Lifting On Demand makes powerlifting competitions easier to watch and rewatch.

-Lifting On Demand tries to make powerlifting competitions easier to watch and rewatch.
+Check it out at http://www.liftingondemand.com